slyjeff/JurassicParkWebService/JurassicParkWebService/ReadMe.txt

 /dinosaur
   GET: List of all dinosaures in a cage /dinosaur/{dinosaurId}
-  PUT: Add dinosaure to cage
+  PUT: Add dinosaur to cage
-  DELETE: Remove dinosaure from cage
+  DELETE: Remove dinosaur from cage

 /species
 GET: List all Species